This class will give you hands-on experience with usability evaluation and

 Required:Designing with the Mind in Mind, 2nd Edition: Simple Guide to Understanding User Interface Design Guidelines, 2014,

 Publishers: Morgan Kaufmann

 (Available at OSU bookstore.
-Also available as an on-line book from the OSU Library.)
+Also available free as an on-line book from the OSU Library.)

 We also have two small optional texts.
 The first is a very practical guide to evaluating user interfaces to learn users' needs & problems.
 The second is a very practical guide to designing a simple, usable interface.
-I suggest that you buy one or the other (your choice), and trade them around among your team members as your work shifts back and forth between evaluation and design:
+You might want to buy one or the other (your choice), and trade them around among your team members as your work shifts back and forth between evaluation and design:

 We will also have selected readings from other sources, but you don't have to buy those.

 Every student should feel safe and welcome to contribute in this course, and it is all of our jobs to make sure this is the case.
 I will try to establish this tone whenever possible, but ultimately the responsibility for cultivating a safe and welcoming community belongs to the students—that means you!
 Fortunately, forming a safe and welcoming community is not too hard.
 A good place to start is to recognize (and continually remind yourself) of the following facts:

 Your classmates come from a variety of cultural, economic, and educational backgrounds.
 Something that is obvious to you may not be obvious to them, and vice versa.